Train and Run MACE on Cloud GPUs

 - Training data in extended XYZ format

-🐳 MACE image
+🐳 Build the MACE image

 FROM pytorch/pytorch:2.2.0-cuda12.1-cudnn8-runtime